-Individuals who accept an offer of employment or a stipend from WashU are required to provide additional personal information in Workday before moving forward with the hiring process.
+Individuals who accept an offer of employment or a stipend from WashU are required to provide additional personal information in Workday as part of the onboarding process.
 This page addresses questions that are unique to the foreign national population and data that is required.

-The Citizenship Status field specifically refers to your status in the U.S.
+The Citizenship Status field in Workday specifically refers to your tax residency status in the U.S.

 If you are a U.S. lawful permanent resident (LPR) and you have a valid green card, you should select “Permanent Resident” as the response to the Citizenship Status question.

 Foreign nationals include anyone who does not have U.S. citizenship or permanent residence.
 Foreign nationals can select either “Non-Resident Alien” or “Resident Alien” response.
-Both responses are meant to be used by foreign nationals.
-These responses represent your tax residency status.
+Both responses are meant to be used by foreign nationals only and represent tax residency status.
 If you’ve never been in the U.S. before or if you don’t know which option to choose, select “Non-Resident Alien.”
 Select “Resident Alien” only if you know that you are a Resident Alien for tax purposes.
-Once you complete your onboarding process at WashU, the correct tax residency status will be applied to your record.
+Once you complete the Foreign National Information System (FNIS) process at WashU, the correct tax residency status will be applied to your record.

 Social Security Number (SSN)

-A U.S. Social Security Number (SSN) is a personal identification number used in the U.S. for many reasons.
-Visit our Social Security Number webpage to learn more about what an SSN is and how it’s used.
+An SSN is a U.S. taxpayer ID used in the U.S. for many reasons.
+Visit the Social Security Number webpage to learn more about an SSN and how it’s used.

-Only foreign national employees are eligible to apply for an SSN.
-If you will be receiving a stipend, you will need to apply for a different ID number (see below).
+Only foreign national employees earning a wage (i.e. hourly or salary wage) are eligible to apply for an SSN.
+If you are only receiving a stipend, you will need to apply for an ITIN (see below).

 Learn more about how to apply for an SSN